 Issuer: An financial institution, bank, credit union or company that issues or helps issue cards to cardholders.

-See related: Credit card processing services for nonprofit organizations, How credit cards work, Merchant processing fees affect businesses, card issuers, Interchange fees debated at Senate hearing, How to select a credit card processor for your small business
+See related: Credit card processing services for nonprofit organizations, How credit cards work, Small-business guide to credit card merchant fees, Interchange fees debated at Senate hearing, How to select a credit card processor for your small business